Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Quantum correlations and scrambling of quantum information

 where, $p, q \ge 0$ and $p+q \le 1$.
-For this state the tripartite mutual information is straightforward to compute, and shown as a density plot plot in Fig.~\ref{fig:tmi} as a function of $p$ and $q$.
-For the cases $p = 0$, $q = 1$ and $p =1$, $q = 0$ the state $\rho$ is a pure three state and $I_3(1:2:3)$ becomes zero as shown in the Fig.~\ref{fig:tmi}.
-The sign of $I_3(1:2:3)$ depends on the values of $p$ and $q$ in the rest of the region.
-For instance, we can see that the tripartite mutual information for this state is negative for $p>0.2$..
+For this state the tripartite mutual information is straightforward to compute, and shown as a density plot in Fig.~\ref{fig:tmi}(b) as a function of $p$ and $q$.
+For the cases $p = 0$, $q = 1$ and $p =1$, $q = 0$ the state $\rho$ is a pure three qubit state and $I(1:2:3)$ becomes zero as evident from its definition.
+The sign of $I(1:2:3)$ depends on the values of $p$ and $q$ in the rest of the region.
+For instance, we can see that the tripartite mutual information for this state is negative for $p \gtrsim 0.2$.

-In addition we need to compute the von Neumann entropy a three-qubit state $\rho_{ijk}$ for computing $I(i:j:k)$.
-We are not giving the explicit form, as it can easily be written in terms of two-party and three-party correlation functions.
-In the next section we have calculated the time dependence of TMI for diffrence spin models starting from a simple entangled state.
-Also we shall see in section IV., local operations can change the sharing of entanglement between the subsystems that changes the value of TMI.
-It has to be noted that expression for TMI for three sites requires computation of three qubit RDM in order to evaluate its value.
-Thus it becomes difficult to calculate analytically for many qubit systems.